Damuna/Notes/notes/Red_theory.md

 - Active vs Passive mode:

-  A distinction is made between `active` and `passive` FTP.
-In the active variant, the client establishes the connection as  described via TCP port 21 and thus informs the server via which  client-side port the server can transmit its responses.
+  In the `active` variant, the client establishes the connection as  described via TCP port 21 and thus informs the server via which  client-side port the server can transmit its responses.
 However, if a  firewall protects the client, the server cannot reply because all  external connections are blocked.

   For this purpose, the `passive mode` has been developed.
 Here, the server announces a port through which the client can establish the data channel.
 Since the client initiates the  connection in this method, the firewall does not block the transfer.

 - [List of FTP return codes](https://en.wikipedia.org/wiki/List_of_FTP_server_return_codes)